harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings.md

 Let's try to understand why this happened even though we provided the environment name as ``harnessdevenv``:

-1. When you run a deploy stage, it first starts the ``Service`` step and then fetches the ``Environment and Infrastructure`` information.
+1. When you run a deploy stage, it first check a

+it first starts the ``Service`` step and then fetches the ``Environment and Infrastructure`` information.
 ![](./static/unresolved_expression_execution_2.png)

 2. In this case, when the pipeline ran, it first checked whether the environment name is ``harnessdevenv`` and it resolved to null because at that time the stage had not proceeded with fetching environment information and got skipped as the environment name was ``null`` at that time.